erdetn/pigpio-cpp/README.md

-# pigpio-cpp
+# pigpio-wcpp

-Small CPP library on top of pigpio C library.
+A C++ wrapper for the pigpio C library.